weijiaheng/weijiaheng.github.io/_pages/data.md

 ======
 **CIFAR-N**

 * We provide CIFAR-10, CIFAR-100 train images with human annotations obtained from Amazon Mechanical Turk.
-The dataset and leaderboard will be published recently!
+The dataset and leaderboard are public avaialble [here](http://noisylabels.com/)!
 And we are looking forward to contributors on the leaderboard of CIFAR-N datasets.

 Code
 ======